Elfn/oracle-cloud-workshop/README.md

-# Developing Cloud Native Applicatons on OCI
+# Developing Cloud Native Applications on OCI

 In this workshop, we take a real-world situation and continuously improve it starting from the very basics and then increasing the scope gradually.
 We discuss requirements, make assumptions, work through limitations, and automate individual components with a goal of translating a real-world scenario into a working application.
 Let me explain further.